🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The diagram below outlines the features and design of a contemporary landfill used for household waste management.
+The diagrams show how the bee makes honey and the stages in the production of honey.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The diagram below shows the manufacturing process for making sugar from sugar cane.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The diagrams show the life cycle of a species of large fish called the salmon.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevan

-The diagram illustrates the process of how glass bottles are recycled.
+The process of producing drinking water by solar power powdered pump and filter.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.

 See All